witheve/rfcs/proposed/syntax.md

     [#h2 text: "Total burgers needed: {{burgers}}"]]
 ```

-The div that prints the guest name is only written once, but because of set semantics, it will be printed as many times as there are elements in the set (in this case we'd expect it to be printed 5 times).
+The `div` that prints the guest name is only written once, but because of set semantics, it will be printed as many times as there are elements in the set (in this case we'd expect it to be printed five times).
 For the same reason, the total burger count will only be printed once.

 #### Phase 2: Action

 The `action` phase of a block indicates that we are changing the Eve DB in some way.
-This phase is preceeded by either the `bind` or `commit` fences (explained below).
-While the `match` phase can be omitted, omitting the `action` phase is probably an error i.e. the block doesn't do anything without an `action`.
+This phase is preceded by either the `bind` or `commit` fences (explained below).
+While the `match` phase can be omitted, omitting the `action` phase is probably an error, i.e. the block doesn't do anything without an `action`.

-The transition to the `action` phase means we're no longer able to use any statements available in the `match` phase e.g. `if`, `not`, aggregates, expressions, etc.
+The transition to the `action` phase means we're no longer able to use any statements available in the `match` phase, e.g. `if`, `not`, aggregates, expressions, etc.

 ##### Adding and Removing Objects